jjhigginson/predicting-taxi-gratuities/README.md

 # Predicting Gratuities for Taxi Cab Rides in New York City
-> Using multiple linear regression, random forest, and XGBoost models
+> Using multiple linear regression, random forest, and XGBoost models on **tabular data**

 ![Photo of taxi by Fernanda Caetano on Unsplash](images/taxi_photo.jpg)